 On both Google Play and Apple App Store, Archero is categorized as an action mobile game.

-Archero primarily combines hyper-casual and action RPG game elements.
+It primarily combines hyper-casual and action RPG game elements.
 The hyper-casual game loop is as simple as it can be, and so are the controls – you just move and shoot.
 Furthermore, it allows for frequent and shorter gameplay sessions, which is another staple of casual games.
+We call such games hybrid-casual games.

 The goal is to complete chains of dungeons, each one has dozens of levels, which also makes it a roguelike game.
 Furthermore, the players can level up the characters (heroes) by acquiring new abilities and upgrading weapons.
 This is more of an RPG element.